“Caminas suavecito por ahi – salimos de La Jungla”

 Moreover, new residential construction in New Haven has tended to consist of mid-rise rental apartment buildings with 100-to-300 units of studios, and 1- and 2-bedrooms.
 They are typically constructed of inexpensive podium-style structures with 4-to-5 stories of double-loaded residential corridors built of wood light frame and clad in mechanically-installed or chemically-adhered synthetic siding materials all sitting atop a concrete or steel frame base for retail and parking.
 These highly cost efficient buildings are designed to maximize usable square footage to the point of requiring zoning variances.
 Marketed as Downtown luxury apartments, rents for these new units, per square footage, top the regional housing market from around $1,500 per month for a 500 square foot studio to $3,000 per month for a 1,000 square foot 2-bedroom.
 With limited private outdoor space, communal amenities like small courtyards, roof decks, gyms, and movie screening rooms are often included in order to attract graduate students, single professionals, and empty nesters.

-Lastly, if Northland’s unrealized 2012 proposal is any indication of what to expect for a redeveloped Church Street South Housing, we will see “600-800 residential units”, 20-to-30 percent of which would be set aside as affordable housing for households with less than 60 percent of the area median income of $ 57,700, and “200,000 to 400,000 square feet of office and retail space”.
+Lastly, if Northland’s unrealized 2012 proposal is any indication of what to expect for a redeveloped Church Street South Housing, we will see at least “600-800 residential units”, 20-to-30 percent of which would be set aside as affordable housing for households with less than 60 percent of the area median income of $57,700, and “200,000 to 400,000 square feet of office and retail space”.
 Northland’s 2012 proposal included minimal green space, large exposed parking facilities, bland plaza spaces, and an uninspired architectural language (Figure 14).

 It is difficult to imagine one of Church Street South’s existing low-income families enjoying a higher standard of living in a new 2- or 3-bedroom unit several stories off the ground than they would in a renovated 3- to 5-bedroom unit with a private yard overlooking a green space in the existing complex.
 However, the quality of life – as defined by lower crime rates, greater opportunity, and social diversity – would likely improve dramatically for any returning or nearby residents and visitors.
 Perhaps, however, it is possible to imagine a third option for the site that could combine the benefits of both the existing complex and a redevelopment project.